lifebu/computer_enhance/doc/notes.md

     - (bx)+(si), (bx)+(di), (bp)+(si), (bp)+(di), (si), (di), (bp), (bx)
     - with the MOD field you add d8 or d16 to it.
     - MOD == 0 and RM = 110 => 2 byte immediate direct address.
+- Basic pattern for a lot of instructions:
+    [Opcode DW][MOD REG R/M] DISP
+    [Opcode W][MOD 000 R/M] IMM
+    => Because of this you can bake in memory access into the operation (e.g. ADD with memory access).
+- Arithmetic Commands:
+    - Immediate mode version have [MOD XXX R/M] in the second byte.
+    - the XXX is the actual arithmetic operation to do.
+    - This means we have the same opcode for different arithmetic operations.
+    - The same bit-pattern is used as the last 3 bits of the operand.
+- Conditional Jump:
+    - First byte: Patterns states which kind of jump (JNZ).
+    - Second byte is 8-bit displacement.